 - Make a plan for the money that you’ll save.
 Using my friend’s example from above, if they gave up restaurants and Starbucks, they could save $900+.
 Let’s say $500 because they likely will need to spend more on groceries than they have been.
 They should make a plan for that $500 to keep you motivated throughout the month.

 - Yes, there’s a holiday.
 Enjoy the holiday, cook for your family if that’s what you do.
 But be sensible and “do we really need this?” or “every year I end up throwing this out, why am I buying it?”
 Yams with marshmallows, I’m looking at you.
 Just because it’s tradition, don’t make it if no one eats it.

 - Go slower.
 Slow down this month.
 Before each and every purchase you make, ask yourself, “Do I really need this?
 Do I already have this or something similar at home?
 Why am I buying this?”
 It’s going to take discipline, some more than others.
 But you just have to be strong and say no.

 - Tell your kids now.
 I told mine last night.
 “Don’t ask me for anything.
 We are not buying anything but groceries until Christmas.”
 If they protest, fill their mouth with Halloween candy.
 Make sure everyone is on board or there will just be resentment if someone brings new things home.

 - Which reminds me, as you look at your calendar, give yourself some bright spots.
-November is also Book Fair month at schools.
-I told my son that yes, he will still get Book Fair money, but that’s the only thing this month.
+November is also a Book Fair month at many schools.
+I told my son that yes, he will still get Book Fair money.
+But that’s the only thing this month.
 If you have outings planned, keep them because if this whole month is horrible and boring, you’ll give up.